 - Screen-shares from colleagues do not always work properly (! which could definitely be a deal breaker !)

 That’s why it’s a good idea to keep both options (regular app and web-client) at hand.
+Of course, Microsoft keeps improving Teams and its web client, so I expect most of these issues to eventually disappear.

-How to install the Teams web-version as an app
+Bonus: How to install the Teams web-version as an app

 In the latest version of Microsoft Edge, you can install websites as apps.
 This will give you a minimalistic, app-like experience for the Teams-webversion.
 It will look like this: